Current position December 2021

 The 2-hectare former Gasworks site is next to the A259 coastal road and near Black Rock, Brighton Marina and East Brighton Park.
 The site itself is predominately given over to temporary uses such as storage, parking and light industrial uses.
 Two redundant gasometers and supporting gas infrastructure remain on land owned by National Grid and St William.

 Due to the historic industrial use of the site, the development of effective and comprehensive strategies and plans to safely repair the site will be very important.
-We are talking to specialist environmental consultants to help us assess and review the plans as part of the formal planning application.
+The council has employed specialist environmental consultants to help us assess and review the formal planning application.

 Planning, design and consultation